radiocat-bit/learngit/readme.txt

 This is a test repo of the software program.
-This is the readme text.
+This is the test readme text.